msachi/facn5-mentor/week2/week2-notes.md

 -- tests expect the 'query' property to be 'querystring'
 -- the function is not set up as an IIFE (might be intentional)

+### Introduction to npm

+With npm 5 or newer: can use `npm install <package>`
+-- with older npm: need to use `npm install <package> --save`

+version "3.8.2": major number 3, minor 8, patch 2
+-- to fix the major version only, use caret (^)
+-- to fix the major and minor numbers, use tilde (~)
+-- if you just specify a version, it will fix all numbers
+-- by default npm will install packages with a ^